Rotated 8 Jul 2026

 WHAT TO EAT IN Bukit Merah

 Bukit Merah is a mixed-mode south pick for waterfront plans, mall meals, tourist-day cravings and office lunch breaks.
-Start around Bukit Merah Central / ABC Brickworks, Redhill / Henderson, or Telok Blangah / Seah Im, or use the whole-town swipe if you want a wider net.
+Start around Bukit Merah Central, Redhill / Henderson, or Telok Blangah / Seah Im, or use the whole-town swipe if you want a wider net.

 Today's shortlist